Hotel Leonardo da Vinci

 Tourist information: Further tourist information can be found at the Visit Garda website.

-👣 By foot: Garda town is full of narrow streets, allowing you to explore all its hidden treasures on foot.
+👣 By foot: Garda Town is full of narrow streets, allowing you to explore all its hidden treasures on foot.
 The main part of the town is pedestrianised, making it even easier to access.

 🛥️ By boat: When you want to hop from town to town, you’ll find many boat tours that will take you to the major locations.
 From Maderno to Torri del Benaco, Limone to Malcesine and Desenzano to Riva.